srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

 4. Click on download and if asking for a Service level agreement, click on agree.

 Congratulations!
 In this walkthrough, you accessed the Trust Center and Service Trust Portal (STP).

+### Review
+In this lab, you have completed:
+- Access Microsoft Compliance Offerings
+- Access the Service Trust Portal (STP)

 ## You have successfully completed this lab.